SalehHamed1978UAE/premisia/replit.md

 # Overview
-QGentic Intelligent Strategic EPM is an AI-enhanced, full-stack web application designed for comprehensive enterprise program management.
+QGentic Intelligent Strategic EPM is an AI-enhanced, full-stack web application for comprehensive enterprise program management.
 It supports the entire program lifecycle, from managing programs, workstreams, and tasks to tracking resources, risks, benefits, KPIs, and financials through an intuitive dashboard.
 The project aims to provide a holistic solution for strategic decision-making and EPM integration, featuring real-time AI intelligence, a multi-agent architecture, and a formal ontology for expert guidance.
 Key capabilities include multi-modal input analysis, anti-bias research, document intelligence enrichment, and the conversion of strategic decisions into actionable EPM program structures.

 # User Preferences
 Preferred communication style: Simple, everyday language.